-Now tourists travel specially to see Tama, to the extent that a human employee, Mr Nishiyama, was taken on as assistant to keep an eye on her and to guide visitors to her.
+Tourists travelled specially to see Tama, to the extent that a human employee, Mr Nishiyama, was taken on as assistant to keep an eye on her and to guide visitors to her.
 She gained national coverage when a book of photos of her was published.
-She featured in a TV documentary in both French and German that aired in Europe in April 2009 and of course she's had plenty of Japanese media coverage.
-She sometimes attends local events as a 'celebrity'.
+She featured in a TV documentary in both French and German that aired in Europe in April 2009 and of course she had plenty of Japanese media coverage.
+She sometimes attended local events as a 'celebrity'.

-Tama spends nights in her mistress's shop, and arrives at the station in time to greet morning rush-hour passengers.
-She has a special little stationmaster's hat for official duties, and spends much of her time (when she's not sleeping!) posing for photos.
-A shop at the station sells Tama souvenirs for visitors.
+Tama spent nights in her mistress's shop, and arrived at the station in time to greet morning rush-hour passengers.
+She had a special little stationmaster's hat for official duties, and spent much of her time (when she wasn't sleeping!) posing for photos.
+A shop at the station sold Tama souvenirs for visitors.

 The next development was that the rail company brought into service a special 'Tama train', the Tama Densha (right, but see also full-sized here), which began operation in spring 2009.
-It's painted all over outside with Tama cartoons, and inside are photo booths where special Tama-themed pictures can be printed.
+It was painted all over outside with Tama cartoons, and inside were photo booths where special Tama-themed pictures could be printed.
 Over 10 million yen was donated for the train's renovation.
 On the opening day Tama herself rode in the driver's cab for the eight or so kilometres (5 miles) from Idakiso station to Wakayama station.
 There's a video shot during a journey on the train at YouTube.

 Tama's next step up the ladder occurred in January 2010, when she was appointed Operating Officer of the railway; not surprisingly, she was the first cat in the world to hold such an executive position!
 Some 100 fans attended her appointment ceremony.
-However, despite the promotion she continues to carry out her duties as stationmaster.
-There are some short videos featuring Tama doing her stuff at Japan Probe (in Japanese, but the page summarises the content in English text).
+However, despite the promotion she continued to carry out her duties as stationmaster.

 In January 2012 Tama gained an understudy when the station at Idakiso appointed Nitama (roughly translated, 'Tama the second') as its stationmaster.
-Still quite young, we think about two years old at the time, she is another calico but longer-haired than Tama.
-She has her own 'office' at Idakiso, rather more basic than Tama's at Kishi, where she can be seen by the public on her working days; but she also stands in at Kishi station on Tama's days off.
-Initially it appears to have been only on Sundays, but we believe that by now (2013) Tama is taking more rest days and Nitama is there for at least two days a week.
+Still quite young, we think about two years old at the time, she was another calico but longer-haired than Tama.
+She had her own 'office' at Idakiso, rather more basic than Tama's at Kishi, where she could be seen by the public on her working days; but she also stood in at Kishi station on Tama's days off.
+Initially it appears to have been only on Sundays, but we believe that later on (by 2013) Tama was taking more rest days and Nitama was there for at least two days a week.

 Other stationmasters in Japan

-Following Tama's great success, two other rural Japanese stations appointed animals to try to emulate her, one choosing a cat (see Bus, below) and the other a dog: Maron is a Yorkshire terrier, stationmaster at Okunakayama-Kougen Station on the Iwate Ginga line in the north of the country.
-He has a full and very smart uniform; like Tama he's had a photo book published, and has an official web page.
+Following Tama's great success, two other rural Japanese stations appointed animals to try to emulate her, one choosing a cat (see Bus, below) and the other a dog: Maron was a Yorkshire terrier, stationmaster at Okunakayama-Kougen Station on the Iwate Ginga line in the north of the country.
+He had a full and very smart uniform; like Tama he had a photo book published, and an official web page.
 More stations then took up the trend.
 Another dog, Wasao, an Akita who was already well known in the northern prefecture of Aomori, was appointed to the special position of 'tourism stationmaster' at Ajigasawa station.
-There are also apparently three stationmaster goats, a pair of monkeys, possibly a rabbit, and one railway company even made a penguin an honorary stationmaster, though only for a day.
+There were also apparently three stationmaster goats, a pair of monkeys, possibly a rabbit, and one railway company even made a penguin an honorary stationmaster, though only for a day.

-Returning to cats, Bus (right), works at Aizu Ashinomaki Onsen station on the Aizu railway in Fukushima, central Japan; he was a stray who was taken in by rail workers in about 1999.
-Thought to be a Chinchilla hybrid, Bus was appointed as stationmaster in 2008 and spends much of his time sleeping in the station waiting room.
-Although his fame has not spread as far as Tama's, the railway reported an increase in passenger numbers after appointing him.
-Bus keychains can be purchased, and he has an official blog.
+Returning to cats, Bus (right), worked at Aizu Ashinomaki Onsen station on the Aizu railway in Fukushima, central Japan; he was a stray who was taken in by rail workers in about 1999.
+Thought to be a Chinchilla hybrid, Bus was appointed as stationmaster in 2008 and spent much of his time sleeping in the station waiting room.
+Although his fame did not spread as far as Tama's, the railway reported an increase in passenger numbers after appointing him.
+Bus keychains could be purchased, and he had an official blog.

-Now we've heard of still another feline stationmaster: Kotora (left), an 11-year-old (in 2013) tabby-and-white cat who presides over Kichigahara station, and he has also made 'official' visits to two other stations in the same prefecture.
+Then we heard of still another feline stationmaster: Kotora (left), an 11-year-old (in 2013) tabby-and-white cat who presided over Kichigahara station, and he also made 'official' visits to two other stations in the same prefecture.
 In 2009 some PR people arranged a meeting between Kotora and Bus (presumably so they could compare notes and discuss business) but unfortunately it didn't go very well, as they hated each other on sight! (right)